Runtime services

 The following configuration properties are available:

-- gateway - url of the gateway (optional if node property set).
+- gateway - url of the gateway (optional if worker property set).

-- node - url of the node (optional if gateway property set).
+- worker - url of the worker (optional if gateway property set).

 - repository - url of the repository (required).